Contraction options and optimal multiple-stopping in spectrally negative Levy models: One-stage Problem

-This section considers the \emph{one-stage optimal stopping} problem of the form \eqref{our_problem} where the supremum is taken over the set (or a subset) of stopping times with respect to the natural filtration $\mathbb{F} = (\mathcal{F}_t)_{t \geq 0}$ generated by $X$.
-We assume the running payoff function $f$ to be \emph{locally bounded} and \emph{increasing}.
-The stochastic process $X$ models the state/scale of the project and the monotonicity of $f$ means that it yields higher benefits when $X$ is high.
-Typically one assumes $f(x) = e^x - \delta$ as in \eqref{basic_model} and this is clearly a special case of this model.
+This section considers the \emph{one-stage optimal stopping} problem of the form \eqref{our_problem} where the supremum is taken over the set (or a subset) of stopping times with respect to the filtration $\mathbb{F} = (\mathcal{F}_t)_{t \geq 0}$ generated by $X$.
+We assume the running payoff function $f$ to be \emph{increasing}.
+The stochastic process $X$ models the state of the project and the monotonicity of $f$ means that it yields higher rewards when $X$ is high.
+Typically one assumes $f(x) = e^x - \delta$ as in \eqref{basic_model} and this is clearly a special case of our model.
 Regarding the terminal reward function $g$, we consider two cases: (i) when $g$ is a sum of linear and exponential functions (Assumption \ref{assump_optimality} below) and (ii) when $g$ is a general decreasing and concave function (Assumption \ref{assump_optimality2} below).

 The results discussed in this section are applications of Egami and Yamazaki \cite{Egami-Yamazaki-2011} and will be extended to the multiple-stage problem in the next section.
 Fix $r > 0$.
 Let $\mathcal{S}$ be the set of all $[0,\infty]$-valued $\mathbb{F}$-stopping times and define for any $\tau \in \S$,